kky-fury/kky-fury.github.io/_news/announcement_26.md

 date: 2023-11-24
 inline: true
 ---
-Our paper titled "Training Heterogeneous Client Models using Knowledge Distillation in Serverless Federated Learning" got accepted at 39th ACM/SIGAPP SAC'24
+Our paper titled "Training Heterogeneous Client Models using Knowledge Distillation in Serverless Federated Learning" got accepted at the 39th ACM/SIGAPP SAC'24